simon04/aur-out-of-date/README.md

 Iterates through a user's AUR (Arch User Repository) packages, and determines out-of-date packages w.r.t. their upstream version.

+⚠️ [Leaving Arch Linux](https://lists.archlinux.org/pipermail/aur-general/2021-November/036683.html) in November 2021 – I'll keep maintaining the project, but don't expect new features unless _you_ are submitting a patch.

 ## Installation

 ```sh